Advertisement space โ€” AdSense placeholder

 What a Good Target Looks Like

-For most students in exam prep, a realistic and sustainable daily study target falls somewhere between 3 and 6 focused hours.
-Below 3 hours is probably insufficient for serious exam prep.
-Above 6 hours of genuinely focused work is difficult to maintain for more than a few days.
+For most students who are doing serious exam prep the realistic daily target lands somewhere between 3 and 6 focused hours.
+Below 3 is probably not enough to make real progress and above 6 hours of genuinely focused work is really hard to maintain for more than a few days and all that.

-The more important variable is quality and consistency.
-4 focused hours every day for 3 weeks is vastly better preparation than 10 exhausting hours for 2 days followed by burnout and a week of poor output.
+The more important thing is not the number it is the quality and the consistency of it.
+Four focused hours every single day for three weeks is a lot better preparation then ten exhausting hours for two days and then a week of burnout.

 When the Numbers Don't Add Up

-Better to make those choices consciously with 3 weeks to go than to discover the problem the week before the exam when nothing can be done about it.
+Better to make those choices consciously with 3 weeks to go than to discover the problem the week before the exam when nothing can be done about it and all that.

 A realistic plan you keep is infinitely more valuable than an ambitious one you abandon on Day 3.